Skip to content

 1. What is an Apparel Printer?

 An apparel printer is a high-tech computer printer used to print quality graphics and designs onto materials or clothing.
-It contrasts with other techniques, such as screen printing, in that it utilizes high-tech digital printing technology to transfer ink directly onto materials.
+It differs from other processes, such as screen printing, in that it utilizes high-end digital printing technology to deposit ink directly on fabrics.

 2. What Type of Products Can an Apparel Printer Print?